bbartling/building-people-counter/README.md

 ![exampleSnip](/snips/exampleSnip.PNG)

-### One discoverable BACnet analog value point `People-Count` which is a totalized value of people going in and out for whom have crossed the Yellow line in the video feed.
+### One discoverable BACnet analog value point `People-Count` or JSON rest API payload that is a totalized value of people going in and out for whom have crossed the Yellow line in the video feed.

 Tested on Windows 10 due to issues trying to install `dlib` on Linux. (future development on Linux env) Install packages with pip